carla-simulator/carla/Docs/how_to_build_on_linux.md

     $ git clone https://github.com/carla-simulator/carla

-Note that the `master` branch contains the latest fixes and features, for the latest stable code may be best to switch to the `stable` branch.
+Note that the `master` branch contains the latest fixes and features, for the latest stable code may be best to switch to the latest release tag.

 Run the setup script to download the content and build all dependencies.
 It takes a while